 The output is as shown below

 Congrats!
-You just learned a fundamental yet strong machine learning technique.
+You just learned a fundamental yet strong machine learning technique, with an example of Gold price prediction.
 Thanks for reading!

 Disclaimer: All investments and trading in the stock market involve risk.
 Any decisions to place trades in the financial markets, including trading in stock or options or other financial instruments is a personal decision that should only be made after thorough research, including a personal risk and financial assessment and the engagement of professional assistance to the extent you believe necessary.
 The trading strategies or related information mentioned in this article is for informational purposes only.